John Cairncross: Government Code and Cypher School, Bletchley Park

 Cairncross passed decrypted documents through secret channels to the Soviet Union.
 Codenamed Liszt by the Russians because of his love of music, Cairncross had been instructed to get into Bletchley Park, known to the KGB as Kurort.

-From 1942 onwards, the German High Command communicated with Army group commanders in the field using a machine that the British codenamed Tunny.
+From 1942, the Oberkommando der Wehrmacht (German Armed Forces High Command), or OKW, communicated with Army group commanders in the field using a machine that the British codenamed Tunny.
 Cairncross smuggled Tunny decrypts due to be destroyed out of Hut 3 in his trousers, transferring them to his bag at the railway station before going to meet his NKVD contact in London, Anatoli Gorsky.
-The Soviets were particularly interested in traffic between Berlin-Pskov, Berlin-Helsinki, Berlin-Lisbon, Trebizond-Istanbul, Berlin-Bucharest, and Kirkenes-Oslo.
-They were also interested in British efforts to decipher Soviet ciphers and in the joint effort by German and Japanese cipher experts to decipher Soviet signals including military ones, which the combined German-Japanese effort failed to achieve with the Soviet diplomatic ciphers.
+The Soviets were particularly interested in traffic between Berlin–Pskov, Berlin–Helsinki, Berlin–Lisbon, Trebizond–Istanbul, Berlin–Bucharest, and Kirkenes–Oslo.
+They were also interested in British efforts to decipher Soviet ciphers and in the joint effort by German and Japanese cipher experts to decipher Soviet signals including military ones, which the combined German–Japanese effort failed to achieve with the Soviet diplomatic ciphers.

 The raw transcripts decrypted by Colossus were passed to intelligence officers at Bletchley Park, who created reports based on this material by disguising its origin as signals traffic.
 By providing verbatim transcripts, Cairncross showed the Soviets that the British were breaking German ciphers.

-It was then considered to be in the British interest for the Soviet Union to be made aware of German military plans, but not of how they were obtained, because of "defective and leaky" internal security in the Soviet Union.
+It was considered to be in the British interest for the Soviet Union to be made aware of German military plans, but not of how they were obtained, because of "defective and leaky" internal security in the Soviet Union.
 The Lubianka originally suspected a "trap" because of the amount of high-grade material supplied, but it was acted on and found to be accurate.
 One item passed was "advance warning to develop tanks with stronger shells in the light of German armament reports.
-Information based on decrypts was passed to the Russians through official channels as from Agent "Boniface".
-However, Stalin distrusted unsourced intelligence presented to him by Britain and the United States.
+Information based on decrypts was passed to the Soviets through official channels as from Agent "Boniface".
+Stalin distrusted unsourced intelligence presented to him by Britain and the United States.

 Operation Citadel

 Operation Citadel was the codename given by Nazi Germany to their offensive which led to the Battle of Kursk.
 After being defeated at Kursk, the Wehrmacht retreated steadily until Berlin was taken.

-Tunny decrypts (transcripts) gave the British advance intelligence about Operation Citadel whilst it was being planned.
-Almost all raw transcripts were destroyed at the end of the war but a surviving transcript dated 25 April 1943 from German Army Group South signed by Maximilian von Weichs shows the high level of detail available to British intelligence officers.
+Tunny decrypts (transcripts) gave the British advance intelligence about Operation Citadel.
+Almost all raw transcripts were destroyed at the end of the war but a surviving transcript dated 25 April 1943 from Army Group South signed by Maximilian von Weichs shows the high level of detail available to British intelligence officers.
 Analysts deduced the northern and southern attack routes, and a report based on this transcript was passed through official channels to Stalin.

-During this period, Cairncross provided a second clandestine channel, supplying raw Tunny transcripts directly.
+During this period, Cairncross provided a second, clandestine channel, supplying raw Tunny transcripts directly.